pyth-network/governance/docs/constitution/pyth-dao-constitution.md

 2. **The Price Feed Council**

-The Price Feed Council is made of 7 members who are signers of the Price Feed Multisig Wallet, which has powers to perform actions that are delegated to it by the Pyth DAO.
-The execution of such actions by the Price Feed Council require 4-of-7 approval.
+The Price Feed Council is made of 8 members who are signers of the Price Feed Multisig Wallet, including the Operations Wallet.
+The Price Feed Multisig Wallet has powers to perform actions that are delegated to it by the Pyth DAO.
+The execution of such actions by the Price Feed Council require 5-of-8 approval.
+The on-chain submission of a PIP using the Operations Wallet carries one vote in favour of the PIP.

 The first election of the Price Feed Council will be ratified on-chain.
 The date chosen for the first election will form the basis for all future elections.
 Every election should begin 6 months after the previous election has started and it will replace 3 members of its cohort of 7 members.